Travel by Van in this Epic Colorado Road Trip featuring Mountains, Dunes, and Canyons

 The Ultimate 8-Day Southwest Colorado Road Trip

-Note, this was my personal trip – so I did things I like to do; hike, drive, drink, and eat.
-You’ll notice that I don’t shop…or do museums very frequently (especially not during COVID19) – so things like that aren’t included in this itinerary.
-Of course, though all of these little towns have a variety of things to offer including shopping and museums…so customize this however you want and make it your trip.
+Note that this was my personal trip – so I did things I like to do: hike, drive, drink, and eat.
+You’ll notice that I don’t shop…or go to museums very frequently (especially not during COVID-19) – so things like that aren’t included in this itinerary.
+Of course, though, all of these little towns have a variety of things to offer, including shopping and museums…so customize this however you want and make it your trip.
 It’s meant to give ideas you may not have considered before in Colorado.

 Read about what it was like to do this campervan trip solo